samp5/ha141/README.md

 ```

-The function is overloaded to either accept a  python numpy array and automatically detemine the number of input neurons from the number of stimulus inputs in a single dimension of the array (the number of columns) or a integer representing the desired number of input neurons.
+The function is overloaded to accept an adjacencyDict **and** either a
+1. Numpy array.
+This automatically detemines the number of input neurons from the number of stimulus inputs in a single dimension of the array (the number of columns)
+2. Integer representing the desired number of input neurons.

 > [!IMPORTANT]
 > For size $n$ stimulus with $m$ input neurons
 > Only the first $m$ stimulus inputs will be read.

 The `adjacencyDict` can be automatically generated from `networkx` as long as the Graph is a **directed grid**

-##### Example usage
+###### Example usage

 ```python
 import networkx as nx